 Unregistered Premises means Premises at which electricity is being (or has been) consumed outside of the normal Supplier registration process (sometimes referred to as “untraded”).

-Vulnerable Customer means a Customer who is (or who lives at the Premises with another occupant who is) of Pensionable Age (as defined in the Supply Licences) or disabled or chronically sick.

 Any other words or expressions used in this Code of Practice (excluding headings or any parts thereof) which bear initial capital letters are to be interpreted in accordance with Clause 1 of the DCUSA.